OaklandPeters/toomanyconfigs/README.rst

 Motivation
 ------------
-Mac/Linux developement has *too* *many* *configurations*, and this can be very daunting for a novice developer - particularly since they are unlikely to know that many possible configuration files even exist.
+Modern development for Mac and Linux has *too* *many* *configurations*, and this can be daunting for a novice developer - particularly since they are unlikely to know which configuration files exist, which ones they should bother with, or where those files should be located.
+This simple project endevours to improve this.

 File Listing
 -------------